 - Create structures to ensure robust transition planning to ensure all students with disabilities are college and/or career ready and have the adult life skills and self-advocacy capabilities to successfully navigate the path they choose to follow after graduation from high school.

 - Ensure that parents receive real-time, complete, and accurate information in the language of the family’s choice regarding their rights, their individual students’ needs and abilities, school choice, and service delivery.

-- Create and widely publicize widely a user-friendly navigation path within the DOE for families seeking support to address rights violations and unmet students’ needs.
+- Create and widely publicize a user-friendly navigation path within the DOE for families seeking support to address rights violations and unmet students’ needs.

 - Institute transparent lines of accountability to document student progress and service delivery (or lack thereof) through the development of a system-wide monitoring structure (including currently planned upgrades to SESIS) that makes such data and outcomes available to families.